Azure/iot-edge-v1/samples/simulated_device_cloud_upload/README.md

 [meta-iot-cloud](https://github.com/intel-iot-devkit/meta-iot-cloud) repository.
-Follow the instructions in the [README](https://github.com/intel-iot-devkit/meta-iot-cloud#configuration) to build an Edison image with the azure-iot-gateway-sdk libraries included.
+Follow the instructions in the [README](https://github.com/intel-iot-devkit/meta-iot-cloud#configuration) to build an Edison image with the iot-edge libraries included.

 #### Intel Edison